RafDevX/NodeBB-DD2391/report/report.typ

       columns: (20pt, 50pt, 50pt, 50pt, 50pt, 20pt),
       rows: (20pt, 50pt, 50pt, 50pt, 50pt, 20pt),
       align: horizon + center,
-      fill: (col, row) => tableColors.at(col + 6*row),
+      fill: (col, row) => tableColors.at(col + 6 * row),
+      [],
+      [*T*],
+      colspanx(2)[*untargeted*],
+      [*T*],
-      [], [*T*], colspanx(2)[*untargeted*], [*T*], [],
+      [],
-      [*C*], [TCDO], [UCDO], [UCNO], [TCNO], rowspanx(2, rotate(-90deg, text(hyphenate: false)[*takeover*])),
-      rowspanx(2, rotate(-90deg, text(hyphenate: false)[*specific*])), [TSDO], [USDO], [USNO], [TSNO],
-      rowspanx(2)[TXDL], rowspanx(2)[UXDL], rowspanx(2)[UXNL], rowspanx(2)[TXNL], rowspanx(2, rotate(-90deg, text(hyphenate: false)[*lockout*])),
       [*C*],
+      [TCDO],
+      [UCDO],
+      [UCNO],
+      [TCNO],
+      rowspanx(2, rotate(-90deg, text(hyphenate: false)[*takeover*])),
+      rowspanx(2, rotate(-90deg, text(hyphenate: false)[*specific*])),
+      [TSDO],
+      [USDO],
+      [USNO],
+      [TSNO],
+      rowspanx(2)[TXDL],
+      rowspanx(2)[UXDL],
+      rowspanx(2)[UXNL],
+      rowspanx(2)[TXNL],
+      rowspanx(2, rotate(-90deg, text(hyphenate: false)[*lockout*])),
+      [*C*],
+      [],
+      colspanx(2)[*distributed*],
-      [], colspanx(2)[*distributed*], colspanx(2)[*not distributed*],
+      colspanx(2)[*not distributed*],
     ),
-    [Legend: #text(green)[■] good protection, #text(yellow)[■] some protection, #text(red)[■] no protection], v(5pt)
+    [Legend: #text(green)[■] good protection, #text(yellow)[■] some protection, #text(red)[■] no
+      protection],
+    v(5pt),
   ),
-  caption: [NodeBB Default _Unauthorized Access_ Mitigations]
+  caption: [NodeBB Default _Unauthorized Access_ Mitigations],
 ) <default-mitigations>

 === Countermeasure: Login CAPTCHA
 To improve the security of the application with regard to the threat models outlined in this chapter, different additional countermeasures were considered.
 We chose to implement a CAPTCHA challenge that has to be solved for each login attempt to make automated login attempts less feasible.

 Such a CAPTCHA can be accomplished by installing the NodeBB plugin `nodebb-plugin-spam-be-gone` @nodebb-plugin-spam-be-gone.
-In addition to executing CAPTCHAs when a new post is created, it also supports Google reCAPTCHA @google-recaptcha on the NodeBB login page.
+In addition to executing CAPTCHAs when a new post is created, it also supports Google reCAPTCHA
+@google-recaptcha on the NodeBB login page.

 The installation is described in the appropriate README file of our GitHub repository.
 When setting up the plugin, we experienced issues such as error messages on the login page UI, either indicating a misconfiguration or a failed CAPTCHA, although the CAPTCHA was solved correctly.
 These issues could be resolved by making sure that a reCAPTCHA "v2" with checkbox "I am not a robot" API key is being used.
 Other options are not supported by the NodeBB plugin.

 With the CAPTCHA enabled while assuming that it indeed prevents almost all automated login attempts, the security considerations of our NodeBB instance change.
 It is no longer feasible to perform untargeted (UXXX) attacks because they require too many login attempts, which would have to be executed manually.

 Additionally, distributed (XXDX) attacks, as long as we limit our scope to botnets, are no longer feasible for the same reason.

 Nevertheless, TSNO attacks are still realistic, and it is still possible to force a targeted user into resetting their password with a non-distributed attack - meaning that TXNL attacks are not fully defended against.

 A full final overview is given in @final-mitigations.

 #let tableColors = (
-  none, none, none, none, none, none, none, green, green, green, green, none, none, green, green, green, red, none, none, green, green, green, yellow, none, none, none, none, none, none, none, none, none, none, none, none, none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  green,
+  green,
+  green,
+  green,
+  none,
+  none,
+  green,
+  green,
+  green,
+  red,
+  none,
+  none,
+  green,
+  green,
+  green,
+  yellow,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
+  none,
 )
 #figure(
   grid(